Flashing Jetson Xavier AGX with my old Macbook.

 - Once you have created a bootable USB, plug this into Macbook 2008 and boot up your machine as usual.
 Upon hearing the startup chime sound, hold down Option key (that is the key that sits between the ctrl and cmd keys).
 Hold it down until you see a drive on the dispaly screen that says EFI boot.
 Click on the arrow for this drive to boot into Ubuntu.

-2. Connect Jetson USB C to macbook usb directly, the Jetson only has 1 USB C port, so you won’t miss it.
+2. Connect Jetson USB C to macbook usb directly, the Jetson only has 1 USB C port, so you won’t miss it (updated: I found another USB C located just above the power plugin hole, don’t use it, it won’t work).
 Don’t try another USB, it won’t work.

 Note: I don’t see any nvidia device started with “NV” or “nv” by “lsmod”.